sangkyuncho/cholab/content/research/index.md

                   <img src='{{< fileurl "figure1.jpg" >}}' alt="Figure 1" class="w-100 h-100" style="object-fit: cover;">
                 </div>
                 <p class="mt-3 mb-0">
-                  Our cells have the remarkable ability to sense and respond to a wide range of microenvironment cues—including both biochemical signals and mechanical stimuli—but how exactly these combined inputs are processed simultaneously remains incompletely understood.
-In the Cho Lab, we study under what circumstances soluble and insoluble cues <strong>synergize with or antagonize each other</strong>, and how this crosstalk affects or directs: (i) cell state plasticity, (ii) sex- and disease-specificity, and (iii) intercellular communication mechanisms in fibrotic remodeling and tissue repair.
+                  Our cells are remarkably responsive to a wide range of microenvironment cues—including both biochemical signals and mechanical stimuli—but how exactly these combined inputs are processed simultaneously remains incompletely understood.
+In the Cho Lab, we study under what circumstances soluble and insoluble cues <strong>synergize with or antagonize each other</strong>, and how this crosstalk incluences: (i) cell state plasticity, (ii) sex- and disease-specificity, and (iii) intercellular communication mechanisms in fibrotic remodeling and tissue repair.
                 </p>
               </div>
             </div>